spatie/file-system-watcher/README.md

 composer test
 ```

-## Supervisor example configuration
+## Supervisord example configuration

-Create a new Supervisor configuration like below.
-While using Supervisor, you must specicfy your Node.js and PHP executables in your command paramater: `env PATH="/usr/local/bin"` for Node.js, the absolute path to PHP and your project's path.
+Create a new Supervisord configuration to monitor a Laravel artisan command which calls the watcher.
+While using Supervisord, you must specicfy your Node.js and PHP executables in your command paramater: `env PATH="/usr/local/bin"` for Node.js, the absolute path to PHP and your project's path.

 ```